indralukmana/turbin3-capstone/memory-bank/activeContext.md

   verification).
 - Handling potential mentor unresponsiveness and allowing users to change mentors or switch strategies.
+- Debugging the "unknown signer" error in the `submit_plan` test by adding logging to both the test and the program to compare public keys.

 ## Important patterns and preferences